France dodges rating downgrade - for now

 "This investor confidence is fed by a coherent economic strategy, which the government intends to pursue with determination," he added.

-The government is hoping to revive growth with plans to phase out 30 billion euros (23.62 billion pounds) in payroll tax on companies over three years while wringing 50 billion euros in savings from the budget over the period.
+The government is hoping to revive growth with plans to phase out 30 billion euros ($38.48 billion) in payroll tax on companies over three years while wringing 50 billion euros in savings from the budget over the period.

 With the economy struggling to kick-start a convincing recovery, the government now considers it will not be able to cut the fiscal deficit to an EU-agreed limit of 3 percent of economic output until 2017, instead of 2015 as previously planned.